Adrien-B/ipx800/README.md

 # build and link plugin
 npm run build
-npm run link #or sudo npm run link
+npm link #or sudo npm link

 #(re)start homebridge if not done already